 Eligible for the two 2-year veteran practice squad spots

-Excludes those who are highly unlikely to be cut, such as Fletcher Cox or Nick Foles.
-Note that those denoted by a * become ineligible for the practice squad after their their 6th game on an NFL roster in 2014.
+Excludes those who are highly unlikely to be cut, such as Lane Johnson or Jordan Matthews.
+Note that those denoted by a * become ineligible for the practice squad after their their 6th game on an NFL roster in 2015.

 All players on this list are not eligible because they have dressed for too many NFL regular season games in a prior season and have accrued more than 2 years towards free agency.